trabnett/vscode-python-tutorial/README.md

 Found at: https://code.visualstudio.com/docs/python/tutorial-flask

-basic starter for working with Python & Flask in VS Code editor
+basic introduction to working with Python & Flask in VS Code editor